 A certain life insurance policy that works for one might not work for another.
 It is important you understand all the options available to you, as this will help you pick the best life insurance policy that best meets your financial needs.

-A cash value insurance is a life insurance policy serves two purposes.
+A cash value insurance is a life insurance policy that serves two purposes.
 Cash value life insurance provides a payout to your family when you die.
 Additionally, it accumulates wealth that you can use during your lifetime.

 What Is Cash Value Life Insurance?